While Paris Sleeps (1923 film): Plot

-Henri Santados (Lon Chaney) is an insane sculptor living in Paris and working in a wax museum owned by Father Marionette (Jack MacDonald).
-Santados is in love with his model, Bebe Larvache (Mildred Manning), who cares nothing for him.
-When Bebe meets a wealthy American, Dennis O'Keefe (John Gilbert), they fall in love.
+Henri Santados is an insane sculptor living in Paris and working in a wax museum owned by Father Marionette.
+Santados is in love with his model, Bebe Larvache, who cares nothing for him.
+When Bebe meets a wealthy American, Dennis O'Keefe, they fall in love.
 A jealous Santados teams up with Father Marionette and together they plot to get rid of O'Keefe.

-Meanwhile, O'Keefe's father (Hardee Kirkland), who strenuously objects to the relationship, convinces Bebe to stay away from his son for his own good.
+Meanwhile, O'Keefe's father, who strenuously objects to the relationship, convinces Bebe to stay away from his son for his own good.
 She asks his permission to spend one final night with Dennis at the Mardi Gras Festival.
 O'Keefe goes to pick Ms. Larvache up at the studio but Santados maneuvers her into a compromising position to make O'Keefe believe that she is cheating on him.

 As the heartbroken O'Keefe leaves, he is kidnapped by Father Marionette, who tortures him in a back room of the wax museum.
 Marionette calls Santados, and Bebe hears O'Keefe moaning in pain on the phone.
-A friend of O'Keefe's, Georges Morier (J. Farrell MacDonald), manages to rescue him in time and rush him to the hospital.
+A friend of O'Keefe's, Georges Morier, manages to rescue him in time and rush him to the hospital.
 Santados is killed during the rescue and the lovers are reunited.
 O'Keefe's father finally consents to the marriage.